 86th District CourtServing Grand Traverse, Antrim and Leelanau Counties

 Probation, which is granted by the judge, is a sentence that allows the offender to live in the community under the supervision of a probation officer.
-The 86th District Court has, in Grand Traverse County, 5.6 Probation Officers, along with two intensive Probation Officers serving Sobriety Court.
-Antrim and Leelanau Counties each have one Probation Officer.
+The 86th District Court has, in Grand Traverse County, 4.6 Probation Officers, along with two intensive Probation Officers serving Sobriety Court.
+Antrim County has 1.5 Probation Officers and Leelanau County has one Probation Officer.
 The average probation caseload has 185 people.

 Contact the Probation Department at: